isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

           root@vm-pixel-public:/opt/pixel/Installation# docker pull pixelh2020/pingtest:0.1

-You can request the list of available NGSI Agents images already available on the host with an API call:
+You can request the list of available NGSI Agents images already available on the host with an API call (**/images **):

 ```